bassettsj/stencil-presentation/index.md

 <small>[Stencil Documentation](https://stenciljs.com/)</small>

 ???
 Stencil is a web component compiler instead of a framework.
-It provides a compiler that includes most of the features we expect in a full framwork.
+It provides a compiler that includes most of the features we expect in a full framework.
 Yet it's output is just custom elements that can be used everywhere.

 It has a very small overhead and it is easy to get started.
 ---